BattleOfPlassey/blogasaurus/blog/why-you-shouldn-t-develop-a-mobile-app.md

 ##### 3. The competition is tough

-The final question to answer before creating a mobile app is, “Who am I competing against?”
+The final question to answer before creating a mobile app is, “Who is my competition?”
 The answer is _not_ the companies that are in your product market.
 The answer is _every other mobile app_.
 If someone is on another app, they’re not in yours.
 So your competitors are Instagram, Facebook, YouTube, Mail, Text, Maps and even the calendar app.

 That’s what you have to fight.
 If you’re not the reason the user is pulling out their phone, then your app is never going to be opened, and eventually, it will get uninstalled.